 Of course, Tollymore Forest Park was also a Game of Thrones filming location.
 A number of wooded forest scenes were filmed here, as follows.

-First, Tollymore Forest was used in the first ever episode of the show, for two key scenes.
+Tollymore Forest was used in the very first episode of the show, Season 1 Episode 1 (“Winter Is Coming”), for two key scenes.

 To visit all these filming locations will require a round trip walk of around 2 miles in the forest park from the car park.
 You can see a map of the trails in Tollymore Forest park here.

 It’s also possible to book a tour that includes a guided walk of all the filming locations in Tollymore.
-It’s not very expensive, and definitely a great way to find these locations which can otherwise be a bit hidden.
+It’s not very expensive, and a good way to find these locations which can otherwise be a bit hidden.

 Inch Abbey – Stark Camp, Riverrun, Riverlands

-Founded in 1180, the spectacular ruins of Cistercian Inch Abbey are definitely worth a visit, even if you’re not a Game of Thrones fan.
+Founded in 1180, the ruins of Cistercian Inch Abbey are well worth a visit, even if you’re not a Game of Thrones fan.

 That said, since you’re reading this post you are likely a fan.
 So you’ll be pleased to hear that Inch Abbey appeared in Episode 10 of Season 1 of Game of Thrones.